lucykvs/Intro-To-Computer-Systems/README.md

 This challenging course seeks to teach students what really happens in a computer when a program executes.
 The first half discusses memory management using features of C (and how they differ from Java), static and dynamic control flow, and procedures' use of the stack.
 A large focus of the course is on using Assembly to examine these concepts and write low-level programs.

 The second half of the course introduces asynchronous programming, threads, and synchronization.
-In assignments 10 and 11, students were required to write programs using spinlocks, mutex objects and condition variables, and semaphores to achieve desired execution.
+In assignments 10 and 11, students are required to write programs using spinlocks, mutex objects and condition variables, and semaphores to achieve desired execution.

 ### Course learning outcomes:
 - Using a hardware based model of execution, reason about the limitations, vulnerabilities and idiosyncrasies of the behaviour of a particular program, specifically concerning performance, bugs and security vulnerabilities.